magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/acsd-44591-user-gets-error-when-trying-to-place-order-without-captcha-confirmation.md

 <ins>Steps to reproduce</ins>:

-1. Configure the Google ReCaptcha v2 ("I'm not a robot").
+1. Configure the Google ReCaptcha v2 (I'm not a robot).
 1. Enable ReCaptcha for checkout.
 1. Try to place an order without clicking on the ReCaptcha.
 1. Once you receive the error message for missing ReCaptcha (*ReCaptcha validation failed, please try again*), click on **ReCaptcha** and then try placing an order.